Find the Right Fit: The 6 Considerations for Choosing a Soccer Club

 Soccer!

 Amazingly, the soccer piece is also important.
 We believe that there is no one ‘right’ way to play the game.
-Everyone has their own ideas on how best to play whether that be because of the players at their disposal, the club/coach’s goals, the level of play, the age group, etc, etc.
+Everyone has their own ideas on how best to play, whether that’s because of the players at their disposal, the club/coach’s goals, the level of play, the age group, etc., etc.

 When watching a club, you should be able to identify their style of play regardless of the team you’re watching.
 So when evaluating a fit, if you were to take the jersey off, would you still know what club you were watching?
 If not, this is likely more of a ‘rent-a-shirt’ agency.